ChainSafe/forest-iac/sync_check_terraform/README.md

 # Overview

-This folder contains the necessary configurations and instructions to set up and automatically start the Forest Sync-Check service on a DigitalOcean droplet.
+This folder includes an executable file that facilitates the setup and automatic initiation of the Forest Sync-Check service on a DigitalOcean droplet.
-The service will run a sync check on both calibnet and mainnet and will also notify the Forest Slack notification channel.
+The service is designed to perform sync checks on both the calibnet and mainnet networks.
+Additionally, it sends notifications to the Forest Slack notification channel and the sync check service is configured to restart automatically upon droplet reboot.

 # Workflow